Preston Young MBA

 Growing up in North Haven, it never occurred to me that I would one day be working right on the town green that I’ve walked through so many times.
 Although I was born in Toledo, Ohio, I moved to North Haven when I was three and still live here today and consider it my home.
 Like Paul, I am also a product of the North Haven school system where I played basketball and baseball.
 This valuable experience taught me how to work with others to make the whole greater than the sum of its parts.
-During my college career at Southern Connecticut State University, I earned my bachelor’s degree in finance and plan to continue my higher education over the next few years.
+During my college career at Southern Connecticut State University, I earned my bachelor’s degree in finance and masters degree in business administration.

 I’ve always enjoyed working with people and helping them through both good and bad times.
 In addition to my engagement in various athletic programs, I also volunteered at Benhaven where I had the pleasure of working with individuals and families living with autism and other spectrum disorders.
 This was a moving experience that allowed me to learn how to connect with people on a deeper level.
 I was responsible for tutoring, mentoring and caring for an individual with severe speech impairments.
 Throughout the process I was even able to learn some basic sign language to help us communicate better.